1971 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1971 Penny Value

-Every 1971 penny contains 95% copper, making each worth at least double its face value based on metal content alone.
-However, certain varieties can be significantly more valuable.
-The rare doubled die obverse (DDO) error is the prize find, with specimens commanding anywhere from several hundred to several thousand dollars depending on condition.
-Look for clear doubling on “LIBERTY,” the date, or “IN GOD WE TRUST”.
+Every 1971 penny is made of 95% copper, giving each coin a melt value of about $0.03 — more than three times its face value.
+However, certain varieties can be worth far more.
+The rare Doubled Die Obverse (DDO) error is the prize find, with top specimens selling for as much as $6,900 depending on condition and color designation.
+Look for clear doubling on “LIBERTY,” the date, or “IN GOD WE TRUST” using a 5x–10x magnifying loupe.

-CoinValueChecker App transforms this complex evaluation into a simple photo.
-The app’s technology instantly identifies mint marks, detects doubled die and other errors, evaluates color and condition, then provides real market valuations.
+CoinValueChecker App simplifies this entire process with a single photo.
+The app’s technology instantly identifies mint marks, detects doubled die and other errors, evaluates copper color and condition, and then provides real market valuations.

 1971 Penny Value Guides